MatiasVereecke/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 *What does the tool `ln` allow you to do?
 Use it to create such a link in your home directory called `secrets` to the file `/etc/passwd`.
 Now use the `cat` tool to open the file `secrets`.
 What do you see?
 What happened?*

-ln is used to create a link between files.
-When using the cat secrets command the contents of /etc/passwd are displayed.
-The two filenames now point to the same file.
+ln is used to make a link between files.
+When using the cat tool, it shows the content of /etc/passwd.
+The files are pointing to the same file

 ### ✅ SD Card